spxctr00m/Metis-Cipher-Session-Q1-2025/week-5-projects/test-instructions.md

 ---

 ## Notes
-- Ensure your ERC-20 contract follows the standard correctly.
 - Ensure your grant contract correctly implements time-based constraints.
 - Make sure your code is clean and well-commented.
 - If you encounter any issues, reach out to your facilitator for guidance.